Installation Instructions For Faux Brick Panels

 To start, the right side of the first panel should be trimmed, removing the fingers and creating a straight edge.

 Apply a few lines of adhesive in the back and where the panels overlap / interlock and fasten the panel to the wall using screws, nails or long brad nails.
+We suggest using at least 8-10 screws per panel.

 Continue with the rest of the panels of the first row.
 If the faux brick panels terminate against another wall, simply cut the panel to size.
 The exposed edges will be hidden by the next wall.
 It is always better to mark your dimensions in the back of the panels.